faizalrf/gcp/demo_script.md

     - Update one of the HTML file
     - Execute the `git commit -am "Test commit"` and `git push`
     - Switch to the Cloud build UI -> history and show the two builds being processed
-    - In the cloud shell also show “watch kubectl get svc,pods” to show the app nodes being refreshed real-time
+    - In the cloud shell also show `watch kubectl get svc,pods` to show the app nodes being refreshed real-time
     - Once the update is done, login to the UI again and show the changes effective in both US and SG clusters

 ### Thank you :)